Skip to main content

 Affirmative sentences: These sentences enhance the meaning of statements and may make reference to a shared value/belief.
 For example: I will ask my friends how they are and listen to their response.
 It’s very important to respect other people.

 Co-operative sentences: These sentences help people to understand the role played by others in an activity.
-For example: I feel very sad, my parents/carers or Scout leader can help me to feel better.
+For example: I feel very sad, my parents/carers or Section Team Leader can help me to feel better.

 Partial sentences: These are partially incomplete sentences that encourage people to determine a positive response to a situation.
 For example: My friends feel sad, I could…